NetTopologySuite/GeoAPI/README.md

 - portable40-net40+sl5+win8+wp8+wpa81
 - portable40-net403+sl5+win8+wp8+wpa81

+GeoAPI 2.x will support only the platforms that implement .NET Standard 2.0.
+See [.NET implementation support](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) for the up-to-date list of which platforms this includes.

 ### Development & building

-Because of the wide support of platforms, building GeoAPI can be a pain.
+Because of the wide support of platforms, building GeoAPI 1.x can be a pain.
 Make sure you install all the targeting packs.
 We provided a few scripts for this in the root folder of this repo.